cicirello/InteractiveBinPacking/paper/paper.md

 # Summary

-The Interactive Bin Packing Application provides a self-guided tutorial on combinatorial optimization, the bin packing problem, and constructive heuristics.
+Interactive Bin Packing provides a self-guided tutorial on combinatorial optimization, the bin packing problem, and constructive heuristics.
 It also enables the user to interact with bin packing instances to explore their own problem solving strategies, or to test their knowledge of the various constructive heuristics covered by the tutorial.
 The application is not a solver for bin packing, but rather it is a tool for learning about the bin packing problem, as well as for learning about heuristic techniques for solving instances of the problem.

-The repository (https://github.com/cicirello/InteractiveBinPacking) contains the source code, documentation, and example assignments for use by course instructors or self-directed learners.
-An executable jar of the application can be downloaded from GitHub Releases as well as from Maven Central.
+The repository (https://github.com/cicirello/InteractiveBinPacking) contains the source code, documentation, and example assignments suitable for courses on discrete mathematics, algorithms, or artificial intelligence, or by self-directed learners.
+An executable jar of the application can be downloaded from GitHub Releases or from Maven Central.

-# The Bin Packing Problem
+# Bin Packing

-The bin packing problem is a combinatorial optimization problem in which we must pack a set of items into a set of bins while minimizing the number of bins used.
-This problem has many practical applications, including obvious logistics applications, such as packing shipments into trucks or airplanes, as well as many others such as creating compilations of musical works, scheduling advertisements on television, placing files in fixed-length memory blocks on a file system, wireless network channel scheduling, job scheduling, among many others [@Leinberger1999; @Malkevitch2004a; @Malkevitch2004b; @Wang2006].
+Bin packing is a combinatorial optimization problem in which we must pack a set of items into a set of bins while minimizing the number of bins used.
+This problem has many practical applications, including within logistics, such as packing shipments into trucks or airplanes, as well as many others such as creating compilations of musical works, scheduling television advertisements, placing files in fixed-length memory blocks on a file system, wireless network channel scheduling, job scheduling, among many others [@Leinberger1999; @Malkevitch2004a; @Malkevitch2004b; @Wang2006].

-As an NP-Hard [@Garey1979] optimization problem, it is unlikely that any algorithm exists capable of optimally solving the bin packing problem in polynomial time.
-Thus, heuristic algorithms, as well as metaheuristics, are often used.
+As an NP-Hard [@Garey1979] optimization problem, it is unlikely that any polynomial time algorithm exists guaranteed to optimally solve bin packing.
+Thus, heuristic algorithms, and metaheuristics, are often used.
 Among the topics covered by this tutorial application are constructive heuristics.
 A heuristic is a practical problem solving approach that quickly provides a solution of sufficient quality, while using relatively little time.
 A constructive heuristic is a type of heuristic that iteratively applies some rule to build upon an initially empty solution until it is complete.
 The result may or may not be optimal, and in most cases you won't know whether or not it is optimal.
 The application guides the user into learning about common constructive heuristics for bin packing.

 # Origin of the Application

-In my teaching, I have on occasion used the bin packing problem as a way of introducing heuristics to students in both courses for computer science majors, as well as for non-majors.
-Using the Computer Science Unplugged [@Nishida2009] methodology, I previously developed an in-class activity called Collective Bin Packing [@Cicirello2009], in which students take turns making individual decisions on which item to move to which bin.
-One objective of that activity is to illustrate concepts of collective intelligence, or swarm intelligence, where intelligent behavior emerges from indirect interaction among the members of the swarm.
-A preliminary version of the Interactive Bin Packing application was used by the instructor to keep track of the state of the emerging solution.
-The Collective Bin Packing activity was later adapted to an online course environment [@Cicirello2013], and even used in a course for non-majors [@Cicirello2007], although without aid of this application in the latter examples.
+In my teaching, I have used bin packing to introduce heuristics to students in both courses for computer science majors, as well as for non-majors.
+Using the Computer Science Unplugged [@Nishida2009] methodology, I previously developed an in-class activity called Collective Bin Packing [@Cicirello2009], in which students take turns making individual decisions on which item to place in which bin.
+One objective of that activity is to illustrate concepts of collective intelligence, or swarm intelligence, where intelligent behavior emerges from indirect interaction within the swarm.
+A preliminary version of Interactive Bin Packing was used by the instructor to keep track of the state of the emerging solution.
+Without the aid of the application, the Collective Bin Packing activity was later adapted to an online course environment [@Cicirello2013], and even used in a course for non-majors [@Cicirello2007].

 # Functionality

-This is the first public release of the Interactive Bin Packing Application, and it features significant functionality developed specifically for this release.
-In particular, it includes a self-guided tutorial that explains the key concepts from combinatorial optimization, bin packing, and constructive heuristics.
-It also now includes several heuristic modes, in which the user can test their knowledge of the different constructive heuristics for the problem.
-When used in one of these heuristic modes, the user is expected to make decisions that match the selected heuristic's behavior.
-The application provides feedback if they incorrectly use the heuristic.
+This is the first public release of Interactive Bin Packing; and it features significant functionality developed specifically for this release, including a self-guided tutorial that explains key concepts of combinatorial optimization, bin packing, and constructive heuristics.
+It also includes several heuristic modes, in which the user can test their knowledge of the different constructive heuristics.
+When used in a heuristic mode, the user is expected to make decisions that match their chosen heuristic's behavior.
+The application provides feedback on correctness throughout.

 # Target Audience, Instruction Time, and Objectives